ethereum/EIPs/SIPS/sip-15.md

 When

 - Alice has been flagged for liquidation
-- and the price of SNX doesn't change so she is still below the liquidation target ratio
+- and the price of SNX doesn't change so she is still below the issuance target ratio
 - and she calls checkAndRemoveAccountInLiquidation

 Then